Azerbaijan State Academy of Fine Arts

-Azerbaijan State Academy of Fine Arts is higher art school that is located in the city of Baku in Republic of Azerbaijan.
+Azerbaijan State Academy of Fine Arts is a higher art school that is located in the city of Baku in Republic of Azerbaijan.
 It was founded in 2000 by a presidential decree.
-The academy aims the only higher education institution in the country that carrying out educational programs of specialized secondary school, high school and other levels of education in accordance with the requirements of higher art education.
+The academy aims the only higher education institution in the country that carries out educational programs of specialized secondary school, high school and other levels of education in accordance with the requirements of higher art education.
 The academy is officially accredited by the Ministry of Education of Azerbaijan.
-ASAFA offers courses and programs in higher education degrees such as bachelor's degrees in several areas of study.
+ASAFA offers courses and programs in higher education degrees, such as bachelor's degrees in several areas of study.
 Azerbaijan State Academy of Fine Arts prepares specialists in design, painting, theatrical and decorative arts, graphics, carpet artists, and sculpture.
 The academy has 102 professors and instructors, including 2 doctors of science, 13 professors, 7 candidates of science and 13 associate professors.
-Currently, there are more than 800 students study at the Azerbaijan State Academy of Fine Arts.
+Currently, there are more than 800 students studying at the Azerbaijan State Academy of Fine Arts.
 The building of academy covers is 6,500 square meters and has 128 classrooms, different subject specific rooms, laboratories and workshops.